OSHAA 30-Hours Professional Diploma in Acute Stress Disorder

 • Recognise symptoms and triggers of dissociation and intrusive memories

-• Learn immediate grounding and self-regulation techniques
+• Learn grounding techniques and self-regulation strategies

 Course Benefits – OSHAA 30-Hours Professional Diploma in Acute Stress Disorder